Jon Mostad: Musical style

-In his early compositions Mostad is moving from a linear-expressionist style to a more timbre-oriented line of thinking where both modernist and romantic music are inspiring his work.
-From around 1975 the timbre/harmonic aspect of his music becomes more related to the harmonic series.
-During the 1980s and 1990s he combines this with other types of modal and free compositional techniques, sometimes utilising modal techniques as well as more overtone-oriented harmonic spectra within the same composition.
+In his early compositions Mostad moves from a linear-expressionist style to a more timbre-oriented line of thinking where both modernist music and romantic music inspire his work.
+From around 1975 the timbre/harmonic aspect of his music is more related to the harmonic series.
+During the 1980s and 1990s he combined this with other types of modal and free compositional techniques, sometimes using modal techniques as well as more overtone-oriented harmonic spectra within the same composition.

-At the same time he has also been experimenting with untraditional structuring of his material, both in works of one movement and in cyclical works.
+At the same time he was experimenting with untraditional structuring of his material, both in works of one movement and in cyclical works.
 Many of Mostad's instrumental works as well as vocal music, are inspired by Judæo-Christian texts which often influence the structuring of the music.
-For instance in "And the light shines in darkness" a massive dark sounding layer with much rhythmical unrest gradually gets introduced to a lighter sounding chord with notes from the harmonic series.
+For instance, in "And the light shines in darkness", a massive dark-sounding layer with much rhythmical unrest is gradually introduced to a lighter-sounding chord with notes from the harmonic series.

-Mostad has written chamber music, solo pieces for piano, guitar, organ and utilised electronics, both pre-recorded and live with interaction with live musicians, but his main focus has been orchestral and vocal music.
+Mostad has written chamber music, solo pieces for piano, guitar, organ and used electronics, both pre-recorded and live with interaction with live musicians, but his main focus has been orchestral and vocal music.
 His longest composition is the work "Were you there, when they crucified my Lord?" for choir, recitation, solo voices and orchestra.